Ha1fDead/dotnetcore_profiler/readme.md

     - Con: Requires developers to register dependency manually or to provide a global registration.
 Either way leaky

 I'd love to go over different approaches with other developers.
 I've never written any libraries that needed some form of state before, and its definitely an interesting architectural problem.

-## UTF-Encoding

-Full UTF support is handle by default.
-This is thanks to the use of pure binary data.

 ## Encryption & Compression